 Our cloak of anonymity was never fully impenetrable, but increasingly we’re being asked to use our real names on the internet.
 The likes of Facebook and LinkedIn rely on them in order to build networks based on offline connections (and to better monetise those networks).
 There’s also a sense that real-name identities may mitigate against abuse from trolls emboldened by their sense of anonymity.
 Suddenly we’re telling the world an awful lot more than whether or not we’re a dog or a human.
 But our appetite for sharing has not been dulled, in spite of the increased risk associated by a real-world by-line.
 Perhaps the benefits of online openness outweigh the possible negatives?

-This is a tiny snapshot of a thousand American teenagers, but it speaks to a broader narrative.
+This is a tiny snapshot of around 750 American teenagers, but it speaks to a broader narrative.
+Sharing isn’t just about expressing yourself, but involves a range of considerations.
 “Overshare” was Chambers Dictionary’s word of the year back in 2014, and we’ll see a few examples next week of how sharing can be both a positive action and a negative one.
 Openness in the virtual world can help reduce stigma and improve understanding that may then carry over into the physical world.
 Or it may run into such stigma and be met instead with a damaging lack of understanding.
 Either way, our openness on the internet cannot help but impact our wider culture.